Pair these wine-centric novels with a good vintage for a taste of mystery, romance and an escape from the pandemic

 So, turn off your television and radio for a while, pour yourself a glass of your favorite vino and curl up with one of these beauties.

 Ever dream of living in Burgundy?
 Ann Mah takes us there in “The Lost Vintage” (William Morrow, 2018).
 Mah, a food and travel writer who splits her time between Paris and Washington.
-The book introduces us to Kate, an out-of-work American sommelier who volunteers to help her down-on-their-luck French cousins in Meursault with their grape harvest while she tries not to stress about her imminent, final chance to take the Master of Wine exam or her hunky ex-boyfriend who is best friends with her cousin.
+The book introduces us to Kate, an out-of-work American sommelier who volunteers to help her down-on-their-luck French cousins in Meursault with their grape harvest while she tries not to stress about her imminent, final chance to take the Master of Wine exam or her hunky ex-boyfriend, who is best friends with her cousin.

 While helping to clean out the basement of the house the family had lived in for generations, Kate discovers a hidden cellar filled with rare, old bottles — a treasure trove that could possibly solve the family’s financial woes.
 But she also uncovers a mystery, including a diary written by a young girl during World War II, a great-aunt she never knew of from family lore.
 Mah weaves in the fraught politics of Resistance fighters and collaborators and the tenuous nature of life under Nazi occupation.
 Fans of Don and Petie Kladstrup’s classic history, “Wine & War: The French, the Nazis and the Battle for France’s Greatest Treasure” (Broadway, 2001) will love this book.